JoaoPereira83/SmartHttpClient/SmartHttpClient/docs/README.md

 ﻿# **SmartHttpClient**

-**SmartHttpClient** is a powerful library for .NET 8.0 that simplifies working with `HttpClient`.
-It abstracts away repetitive tasks like creating new `HttpClient` instances, handling JSON serialization/deserialization, and managing headers, authentication, and timeouts.
+**SmartHttpClient** is a powerful library for .NET that simplifies working with `HttpClient` by abstracting away repetitive tasks such as managing client instances, handling JSON serialization/deserialization, configuring headers, authentication, timeouts, and endpoint parameters.

+Version: 1.0.5 is now fully upgraded to .NET 10 and inludes several important improvements to reability and performance, and developer flexibility.

 With **SmartHttpClient**, developers no longer need to manually handle JSON (it does it automatically for you).
 The library is flexible and supports both strongly typed (`T`) and non-typed requests.

+This version has been upgraded to .NET 10 and includes improvements such as:
+- Support for raw HttpResponseMessage via generic detection
+- Improved SendAsync<T>() handling
+- A fixed JSON deserialization bug
+- New non-generic SendAsync() overload returning HttpResponseMessage
+- Cleaner and more reliable internal pipeline

+---
+# What's New in .NET 10 Release

+## Upgraded to .NET 10
+SmartHttpClient now targets net10.0, giving you:
+- Improved async performance
+- Latest C# features
+- Better long-term platform support

 ---